AtheerJB/coffee-shop-website-design/README.md

 - Navigation bar with links to home, menu, and order pages
 - Hero section on home page with the shop logo and description
-- Menu page listing hot drinks and cold
+- Menu page listing hot drinks and cold with prices
 - Basic footer with contact and location info

 ## Design Process